aekultur/DSA210-Project/README.md

 **Data Collection:** Through April 2020, data were collected from the Central Bank of Turkey (CBRT) and Turkish Statistical Institute (TÜİK), and the International Monetary Fund

 **Dataset:**
-- Date: Dates are noted to evaluate every month individually.
+- Date: Dates are noted to be evaluated individually every month.
 - US dollar effective sale:
 - Consumer Price Index (General):
 - Consumer Price Index (Food and Beverages):